TritonDataCenter/rfd/rfd/0026/README.md

 sizes command](#sizes).

-If a size is provided and it is not one of those listed as available in triton's volume sizes' output, the creation fails.
+If a size is provided and it is not one of those listed as available in triton's `volume sizes`' output, the creation fails.

 Specifying a unit in the size parameter is required.
 The only unit suffix available is `G`. `10G` means `10 Gibibytes` (2^30 bytes).

-Later, users will also be able to specify volume sizes via [volume packages](#introduction-of-volume-packages)' UUIDs and list available volume sizes with [CloudAPI's ListVolumePackages endpoint](#listvolumepackages-get-volumepackages).
+Later, users will also be able to specify volume sizes via [volume packages](#introduction-of-volume-packages-volume-packages-milestone)' UUIDs and list available volume sizes with [CloudAPI's ListVolumePackages endpoint](#listvolumepackages-get-volumepackages-volume-packages-milestone).

 ###### Network